 All questions about your rights must be in writing.
 You can send your written request to Member Advocate/Member Rights Specialist, Independent Care Health Plan, 1555 N. RiverCenter Drive, Suite 206, Milwaukee, WI.
 53212.
 You can also call our Member Advocate/Member Rights Specialist to help make your request at 414 223-4847.

-have the right to change the terms of this Notice at any time.
+We have the right to change the terms of this Notice at any time.
 The new Notice will be effective for all health information we have.
-Any changes to the Notice will be mailed to you at the address you gave us.
-It will also be posted to our website.
+This notice is posted to our website.
 Until changes are made to the Notice, we will comply with this version.
+We will notify you if there are changes to this notice and how to obtain the current version of the notice.

 You may also file a complaint with the Secretary of the Department of Health and Human Services by writing to Office of Civil Rights, Department of Health and Human Services, 200 Independence Ave.
 SW, Washington, D.C.
 20201.